The Best-Dressed Male Celebrities At Wimbledon 2023

 — gucci (@gucci) July 3, 2023

-Here are some other fashion moments we loved witnessing at the Grand Slam.
+Here are some other fashion moments we loved witnessing at the Grand Slam this year.

 Celebrities at Wimbledon: The best-dressed men in the stands